Hierarchical Embedded Bayesian Additive Regression Trees: Introduction to Bayesian Additive Regression Trees

 \subsection{The BART model}

-The initial Bayesian Regression Tree model was first proposed over 20 years ago \citep{chipman1998bayesian}, and consists of an algorithm that fits CART decision trees in a Bayesian fashion.
-The same authors extended this method to create the Bayesian Additive Regression Tree \citep{chipman2010bart} approach, which assumes that the generating system of a continuous random variable $\mathbf{y} = [ y_1, \dots, y_n]$ can be approximated by a sum of Bayesian trees.
+The initial Bayesian Regression Tree model was first proposed over 20 years ago \citep{chipman1998bayesian}, and consists of an algorithm that fits CART decision trees using Bayesian inference.
+The same authors extended this method to create the Bayesian Additive Regression Tree \citep{chipman2010bart} approach, which assumes that the generating system of a continuous random variable $\mathbf{y} = [ y_1, \dots, y_n]$ can be approximated by a sum of regression trees.
 In a standard regression setting the BART model is usually written as:

-for observations $i = i, \dots, n$, where $P$ is the fixed number of trees, $X_{i}$ represents the set of covariates; $\mathcal{T}_{p}$ is a tree structure, and $\Theta_p$ represents a set of terminal node parameters.
+for observations $i = i, \dots, n$, and $p = 1,\ldots,P$ trees with $P$ the total (fixed) number of trees, $X_{i}$ represents the set of covariates; $\mathcal{T}_{p}$ is a tree structure, and $\Theta_p$ represents a set of terminal node parameters.
 The function $\mathbf{G}$ returns a terminal node prediction from $\Theta$ by passing $X_i$ through the tree $T_p$. $\Theta_{p}$ consists of a set of $\mu_{p,l}$ parameters for each of the $l= 1, \dots, L_p$ terminal nodes in tree $p$.
 These values provide the tree-level predictions which are summed together to give an overall predicted value.
 The residual term $\epsilon$ is assumed normal with residual precision $\tau$.
 Figure \ref{diagram} (left panel) shows a standard single tree that a BART model may use.

-The joint posterior distribution of the trees and all the parameters is given by:
+We write the set of all trees and parameters as $\mathcal{T}$ and $\Theta$ respectively.
+The joint posterior distribution of the trees and all the parameters is then given by: